jpsfitz/nanooptics/README.md

 ```conda install jupyter_contrib_nbextensions```
 ```jupyter contrib nbextension install --user```
 * Now you can use a tab in the jupyter environment (jupyter_nbextensions_configurator) to enable these extensions.
-* There are several handy extensions, but my favorites are
+* There are several handy extensions, but the favorites are
   - Table of Contents (2)
   - Hide input all
   - Collapsible Headings